idelrich/MeteorSwift/README.md

 *NOTE: In general creating a new account does NOT automatically logon to that account, instead, upon success the client should call one of the logon methods described above.*

-### CRUDing Collections

-MeteorClient provides direct access to the low level insert / update / remove collection operations if they have't been forbidden on the server side, however it is better to access these directly through MongoCollection structs (see Collections below).

-### Calling Meteor Methods

-Calling methods on the Meteor server is simple.
-A single method is provided:

-    call(method:, parameters: [], responseCallback: ? ) -> String?

-Pass in the method name and any required parametes (these must already be in an EJSON compatible format).
-The method returns a methodId which can be use to monitor for a response notification, or (preferable) pass in a response callback to get the result information from the server.

-### CollectionDecoder
+### Collection Decoder

-MeteorSwift defines the CollectionDecoder protocol which requires that an object implements the MeteorDecoder and MeteorEncoder methods.
-These methods are passed a JSONDecoder or JSONEncoder and are expected to decode/encode the object.
-To / from EJSON.
-If your objects also conform to Swift's Codable then the decode / encode is trivial.
+MeteorSwift defines the CollectionDecoder protocol which requires that a object implements the MeteorDecoder and MeteorEncoder methods.
+These methods are passed a JSONDecoder / JSONEncoder and in order to decode/encode the object to / from EJSON.
+If your object also conforms to Swift's Codable then the decode / encode is trivial.

-For example, with a simple object in a theorietical messaging app,
+For example, with a simple object in a theoretical messaging app,

     struct Message : Codable, CollectionDecoder {